 There are currently a number of frameless SRS systems available that use linear particle accelerator (LINAC) technology and do not require the implantation of a surgical hard frame while enabling improved conformance to odd-shaped lesions and sparing of eloquent areas.

 A few days before the intervention, patients were immobilised using a frameless system and an individualised mask moulded with a thermoplastic pellet.
 To improve stiffness, a personalised intra-oral thermoplastic component was inserted.
-The time it took to make these masks ranged between 30 and 45 minutes.
+The time it took to make these masks ranged 30 to 45 minutes.

 Following the mask moulding, a contrast computed tomography (CT) scan of the brain with a reconstructed slice thickness of 1 to 1.5 mm was conducted.
 The scans were then combined with gadolinium-enhanced magnetic resonance imaging (MRI) of the brain, which had previously been done.
 A radiation oncologist then contoured the lesion, and a margin of 1 to 3 mm was added to the gross tumour volume (GTV) to get the planned targeted volume (PTV).
 Before commencing dosimetry planning, a second radiation oncologist reviewed the contour of the target lesions and the organs at risk.